Summary of Significant Accounting Policies (Policies)

 Use of Estimates

 and SEC Staff Accounting Bulletin Topic 5A – “Expenses of Offering.”
-The Company incurred offering costs in connection with its Public Offering of
+The Company incurred offering costs in connection with its Public Offering of $988,245.
+These costs, together with the upfront underwriter discount and deferred underwriter discount, of $41,250,000

 The Company is taxed as a corporation for U.S. federal income tax purposes.
 As a corporation, for tax purposes, the Company is subject to U.S. federal and various state and local income taxes on its earnings.